Wonder Woman (2017 film): Filming

 On March 20, 2016, filming was underway in Italy.
 In late April, filming took place at the Louvre Museum in Paris, France, where a Wayne Enterprises truck was spotted alongside Gadot.
 Principal photography finished on May 9, 2016.
-Patty Jenkins and director of photography Matt Jensen said that the film's look was inspired by painter John Singer Sargent.
+Jenkins and director of photography Matt Jensen said that the film's look was inspired by painter John Singer Sargent.
 Jenkins said she shot the movie on film instead of digital video "because there's a certain type of epic grander escapism that film gives you that you cannot – you will struggle very hard – to get that on video".
 Reshoots took place in November 2016, while Gadot was five months pregnant.
 A green cloth was placed over her stomach to edit out her pregnancy during post-production.

 To find the perfect location to shoot the Amazon island of Themyscira, the birthplace of Wonder Woman herself, the film's producers searched all over the world, finally settling on the Cilentan Coast: a stretch of coastline on the Tyrrhenian Sea, located in the Province of Salerno in Southern Italy.
 It was chosen because most beaches in the world that sit below big cliffs disappear beneath the tide for part of every day.
 Production designer Aline Bonetto and her location manager Charles Somers considered 47 countries and visited several of them before they found what they were looking for.
 Bonetto explained that, "Italy had beautiful weather, a beautiful blue-green sea, not too much tide, not too much wave.
 Our effects team added some cliffs in post-production and it was the perfect way to go".
 The estuary at Lower Halstow in Kent is featured in the scene in which Diana arrives at a Belgian creek to make her way to the warfront.
 Bill Westenhofer served as the visual effects supervisor for the film and Martin Walsh served as editor.